stehrn/twelve_factor/README.md

 So how to get state out of the service process?
 The answer is to introduce a [backing service](https://12factor.net/backing-services) and store state there instead, backing services gets it's own section below, for now you just need to know it's any type of service the application consumes as part of it's normal operation and is typically defined via a simple 'connection string' (think URL).

-Lets choose a distributed cache - [redis](https://redis.io) is a good choice (alternatives might include Hazelcast or memcached), its an opensource project with a strong community, described as "an in-memory data structure store, used as a database, cache and message broker ... supports data structures such as strings, hashes, lists, sets, ..." ([redis.io](https://redis.io)).
+Lets choose a distributed cache - [redis](https://redis.io) is a good choice (alternatives might include Hazelcast or memcached), it's an opensource project with a strong community, described as "an in-memory data structure store, used as a database, cache and message broker ... supports data structures such as strings, hashes, lists, sets, ..." ([redis.io](https://redis.io)).

 #### Running redis on docker
 One of the quickest and easiest way to install and run redis is using docker, the [run](https://docs.docker.com/engine/reference/commandline/run/) command starts the redis container: